Hiking the Annapurna Circuit in Monsoon Season: the Ultimate Guide [updated 2023]

 WHAT IS THE ANNAPURNA CIRCUIT?

-The Annapurna Circuit is one of the most popular trekking routes in Nepal.
-In fact, it’sย renowned as one of the most diverse and scenic trekking trails in the world.ย This means that it’s a bucket-list adventure for many travellers, including us!ย
+The Annapurna Circuit is one of the most popular trekking routes in Nepal, and one of the most renowned in the world.
+It’s a bucket-list adventure for many travellers, including us!ย

 The Annapurna Circuit trek usually starts in Besi Sahar and follows a well-established trail that circles the Annapurna Massif.
 The trek can vary in duration, with the standard route taking about 15 to 20 days to complete.